zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 # Iteration 2.
-Representation of Grids
+Learn to count

 _22-07-2024_

 ## Goal

-Can we teach a model to learn a representation of the grids?
+Can we teach a model to learn a to count objects in a grid?

 ## Motivation